-Those who belong to Christ have crucified the flesh withits passions and lusts.
-If we live by the Spirit, let's alsowalk by the Spirit.Galatians 5:24-25 WEB rather obscure, but it is often attributed to the first Apostles (as its title suggests).
-Here is one version of it:
+Those who belong to Christ have crucified the flesh with its passions and lusts.
+If we live by the Spirit, let's also walk by the Spirit.

 If we belong to Christ, our flesh has been crucified.
 By being united with Jesus in his death, we are set free from the power of sin (Romans 6:1-14).
 Through faith in Jesus, we have new life by the Spirit ("we live by the Spirit").
 Since we have new life by the Spirit, "let's also walk by the Spirit."
 Let's depend on the Holy Spirit day by day to walk in victory over sin!